bradford-smith94/alloy-raft/README.md

 to Raft's definition of a Term with the exception that the model doesn't handle elections at this time).

+States may also hold messages from the leader of the current Term.
+These messages are just a single value that all follower Nodes should update to.

 ###Storing and Updating Values
 Nodes currently store a single value (rather than the log in Raft) as an integer.
-The update process for the model currently specifies that at some time the leader is updated to a value and at some time in the same Term after that the Nodes reach consensus on that value.
+The update process for the model currently specifies that at some time the leader is updated to a value and sends out a message telling follower Nodes to update to that value.
+At some time in the same Term after that the Nodes reach consensus on that value.

-###Issues
-Currently Nodes can change values at random, they need to be restricted so that values can only change through the update process.